Barbara Franziska of Welz-Wilmersdorf

-After her death Philip Ernest married his second wife, Maria Anna of Oettingen-Wallerstein.
+After her death Philip Ernest married his second wife, Countess Maria Anna of Oettingen-Wallerstein.

 After Philip Ernest's death, was the fiefs Wilhermsdorf and Neidhardswinden fell to his underage children.
 In 1733, Philip Ernest's son took up the rule of Wilhermsdorf.
 He, too, remained childless, so that in 1769 (or earlier), Wilhermsdorf fell to Philip Ferdinand of Limburg-Styrum, the son of Franziska Barbara's daughter Caroline Juliane.